Get $300 off all mattresses

 Blending Contouring and Resilience: Latex is a bouncy material, which means that these mattresses are easier to move on and generally don’t permit excessive sink.
-At the same time, they have the ability to compress to suit the body’s weight, conforming to protect the hips and minimize impact at pressure points.
+At the same time, they have the ability to compress to suit your body’s weight, conforming to protect your hips and minimize impact at pressure points.

 Definition: An internal air chamber forms the support core of an airbed.
 Air is added or removed using a pump that is controlled by a remote or a smartphone app.
 The comfort system above the air chamber can be minimal or robust and may include foam, latex, and/or other textiles.

 Max Adjustability: Airbeds offer the ability to easily adjust the firmness level, which means that a different feel for your bed is available in an instant.
 If hip pain flares up, you can make the bed softer to reduce impact, or if you need to sleep on your back or side, you can add air to make the bed firmer.

 Definition: A bed is considered foam when all of its internal layers are made of memory foam or polyfoam, sometimes with thin layers of latex or a textile such as cotton, polyester, or wool.
 There are no innerspring coils in a foam mattress.
 Foams with more contouring and responsiveness tend to be used in the comfort system.